nichols-t/get-help/README.md

 WARNING: not done yet

+# todo
+- make a service script to automatically run this every so often
+  - should have /etc/config for that when its done
+- get way to write to fd of other processes; not sure how to do that properly

 # prerequisites
 This is meant to run on linux systems.
 There are probably other prerequisites which I will mark here once I figure out how much is system-specific.